Yankees vs. Padres Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Luis Severino will take to the mound for the Yankees, his second start of the season.
+- Gerrit Cole (5-0) will take to the mound for the Yankees and make his 12th start of the season.

+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

+- Cole has pitched five or more innings in 11 straight games and will look to extend that streak.

 |Opponent